 - Before the Round

-The clubhouse will remain closed, players should arrive at the course no more than 15 minutes before their allotted tee time.
+- Players should arrive at the course no more than 15 minutes before their allotted tee time

 - During the Round

-Golfers must keep two metres apart at all times and must not touch any stray golf balls.
-Golfers are asked to make best efforts to smooth the sand in bunkers using your club and/or feet.
-Flagsticks are not to be touched at any time.
+- Golfers must keep two metres apart at all times and must not touch any stray golf balls.
+Golfers are asked to make best efforts to smooth the sand in bunkers using your club and/or feet

 - After the Round

-Social distancing is as important after a round as it is during the round, so when your round is over all golfers must leave the course and the club/facility immediately so that there are no gatherings around the clubhouse area or the car park.
+- Social distancing is as important after a round as it is during the round, so when your round is over all golfers must follow the clear guidelines should they choose to make use of the Clubhouse after their round

 - Rules of Golf Related Matters